dmarshNAIT/dmarshNAIT.github.io/DMIT1508_queries.markdown

 GROUP BY CourseID
 ```

-This can be read as: *for each course ID, return courseID and the average mark*
+This can be read as: *for each course ID, select courseID and the average mark*

 ### HAVING Clause